VrchStudio/comfyui-web-viewer/docs/osc_control_nodes.md

      - Send OSC messages to the specified `path` with a single value.
    - **Data Mapping:**
      - The node maps the incoming value from the input range to the output range, optionally inverting the mapping.
+   - **Default Value:**
+     - If no OSC data is received or the server connection fails, the node will use the specified default value.
    - **Outputs:**
      - **`VALUE`**: The remapped integer value.
      - **`RAW_VALUE`**: The raw input value received from the OSC message.